 6. Valium (diazepam) – Commonly prescribed to treat anxiety disorders, muscle spasms, seizures, insomnia, restless leg syndrome, and alcohol withdrawal symptoms, Valium is a benzodiazepine that works on the brain to create a calming effect.

-As with other benzodiazepine, Valium can create a tolerance and addiction that can be dangerous – even life-threatening – when the drug is abruptly discontinued.
+As with other benzodiazepines, Valium can create a tolerance and addiction that can be dangerous – even life-threatening – when the drug is abruptly discontinued.

 Serious side effects include problems with coordination, depressed breathing, seizures, and even suicide.
 After discontinuation of the drug, cognitive problems can last over six months.